My friend, write your own story. Always.

 Often, when we travel off the beaten path, it can feel like the Gods of Backpakistan are favouring our bold moves.
 But really, people are.

-People see a lone foreigner a long way from home and a long way from glitzy hotels and overcrowded beachfronts and they want to be kind to them.
+People see a lone foreigner getting lost a long way from home and a long way from glitzy hotels and overcrowded beachfronts and they want to be kind to them.
 They want to show them their home and give a wayward traveller a point of connection.

 And, ultimately, you can rock up for a Full Moon Party in Koh Phangan or another ditzy selfie in front of the Eiffel Tower, but you wouldn’t be writing your own story then.
 You’d just be doing what all the other tourists do.